Schedule with me

 Employment law is a broad subject area that includes: wrongful termination, severance, sexual harassment, workplace discrimination, hostile work environment, whistleblower protections, wage and hour regulations, medical leave, retaliation, and more. â€‹

 Employment laws are complicated and often changing.
-I help bring clarity, sense, and direction to employment disputes.
-I advise and advocate for those who seek to be fair and honorable in the employment relationship, including: employees, employers, executives, and entrepreneurs.
-I practice in state and federal court in Minnesota and beyond.
+I help parties bring clarity, sense, and direction to employment disputes, including: employees, employers, executives, and entrepreneurs.
+I mediate state and federal court disputes in Minnesota and beyond.

 What is Minnesota employment law?